Stanine: Calculation

 The underlying basis for obtaining stanines is that a normal distribution is divided into nine intervals, each of which has a width of 0.5 standard deviations excluding the first and last, which are just the remainder (the tails of the distribution).
-The mean lies at the centre of the fifth interval.
+The median lies at the centre of the fifth interval.

 Use today

 Today stanines are mostly used in educational assessment.